This program is available at the Springfield - Leffel Lane location.

 The Early Childhood Education (ECE) program prepares individuals for employment in licensed child care centers, nursery schools, hospitals, group homes, children's homes, and other programs concerned with the well-being, development, and education of the infant, toddler, preschool and school-aged child.
 Graduates of the Early Childhood Education degree program are prepared to work with young children, helping them develop into the whole, productive persons they are meant to be.

-Students receive a total of 300 clock hours of supervised experiences in approved early childhood education settings during Practicum I and II.
-Curriculum, instruction, and Seminar II provide students the opportunity to observe and complete student teaching with young children in authentic learning environments.
-Curriculum, instruction, and Seminar II provide students the opportunity to discuss their experiences and share ideas concerning curriculum planning and behavior management.
+Students receive a total of 300 clock hours of supervised experiences in approved early childhood education settings during Practicum I, and II.
+Curriculum & Instruction, Seminar II, and other courses with accompanying field experience requirements.
+These experiences provide students the opportunity to observe and complete student teaching with young children in authentic learning environments.
+In addition, courses provide students the opportunity to discuss their experiences and share ideas concerning curriculum planning and behavior management.
 All classes are web enhanced.

 *BIO 1410, Fundamentals of Biology, BIO 1105 Fundamentals of Anatomy and Physiology, GLG 1131, Physical Geology, GLG 1129, Survey of Earth Sciences (See list of others under Physical/Natural Sciences in front of catalog)

 **Choose any OTM mathematics or statistics course

 A grade of C or better in all ECE and EDU courses is required for graduation.
 Requests to repeat technical courses more than twice must be approved by the academic dean of Health, Human, and Public Services.